-My name is Susan Fowler.
+My name is Susan Fowler (you may also know me by my married name, Susan Rigetti).
 I'm a writer based in the San Francisco Bay Area.
-I’m currently the technology Op-Ed editor at The New York Times.
+I’m currently the technology op-ed editor at The New York Times, where I also edit the “Op-Eds From the Future” series.

-I previously worked at Stripe as the founding editor in chief of Increment (which Kara Swisher has dubbed "The New Yorker of Silicon Valley").
+I previously worked at Stripe as the founding editor in chief of Increment (which Kara Swisher dubbed "The New Yorker for geeks").
 Before that, I worked as a software engineer at various companies in Silicon Valley.

-Op-Ed pitches: please send all pitches to opinion[at]nytimes.com, and read these instructions before submitting anything: How to submit an Op-Ed article.
+Op-Ed pitches: please send all pitches to opinion[at]nytimes.com, with “Attn: Susan Rigetti” in the subject line; read these instructions before submitting anything: How to submit an Op-Ed article.

 Press: please contact my publicist Rebecca Taylor (rebecca.taylor[at]pmkbnc.com)